-Architects Without Borders-Seattle volunteers collaborate with underserved communities to design and implement ecologically sensitive, culturally appropriate, life-changing projects.
+Architects Without Borders Seattle volunteers collaborate with underserved communities to deliver ecologically sensitive, culturally appropriate, life-changing design.

 A BIT OF HISTORY...

-Architects Without Borders-Seattle was founded in 2005 by a group of Seattle architects and designers in response to the devastating Asian tsunami, killing over 230,000 across 14 countries and displacing hundreds of thousands more.
+Architects Without Borders Seattle (AWBS) was founded in 2005 by a group of Seattle architects and designers in response to the devastating Indian Ocean tsunami, killing over 230,000 across 14 countries and displacing hundreds of thousands more.

 Recognizing the role the architecture, engineering, planning and design community could play in supporting the recovering and rebuilding efforts, this group was called to volunteer their expertise and sought community support for some of its members to visit the area and apply their skills as needed.
 For those that did not have the ability travel, however, it became clear that there was critical need closer to home as well.